Customer-managed keys for encryption

 • Customer-managed keys for managed services for Databricks SQL queries and query history.

-• Customer-managed keys for your workspace’s S3 bucket including root DBFS storage for Databricks SQL results.
+• Customer-managed keys for your workspace storage bucket including DBFS root storage for Databricks SQL results.

 Serverless SQL warehouses do not use customer-managed keys for EBS storage encryption on compute nodes, which is an optional part of configuring customer-managed keys for workspace storage.
 Disks for serverless compute resources are short-lived and tied to the lifecycle of the serverless workload.
 When compute resources are stopped or scaled down, the VMs and their storage are destroyed.